oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 github: https://github.com/oktadev/okta-react-firebase-serverless-example
 ---

-Firebase is an exciting Cloud platform from Google available to businesses today.
-Firebase connects everything from simple static websites to IoT devices to AI and Machine learning platforms.
-The platform provides various services to facilitate these ends, like storage and authentication.
+Firebase is an exciting cloud platform from Google available to businesses today.
+Firebase connects everything from simple static websites to IoT devices to AI and machine learning platforms.
+The platform provides various services to facilitate these connections, like storage and authentication.

-In this tutorial, you will learn about two core Firebase products; Functions and Hosting.
+In this tutorial, you will learn about two core Firebase products: Functions and Hosting.
 Hosting is for deploying static web applications.
 Functions are the Firebase serverless platform.
-You will create a static application using React that authenticates users using Okta's React library.
+You will create a static application using React that authenticates users via Okta's React library.
 After obtaining an access token from Okta's authorization server, you will use a Firebase Function to exchange the Okta token for a Firebase token and sign in the user using Firebase's authentication structure.
 You will obtain additional user information by calling the `userInfo` endpoint on your Okta authorization server and including that data in your Firebase token.
 Finally, you will create another function endpoint to handle a simple HTTP request that requires an authenticated user.

 Once you've built your application, you will deploy it to the Firebase platform for public consumption using the Firebase CLI.